rubinius/rubinius-website-archive/_posts/2015-09-28-code-climate-vs-rubinius.markdown

 Survey: [Code Climate vs Rubinius](https://goo.gl/forms/MWLEcLwFAS)

-If you have more you'd like to share, write us <community@rubini.us>.
+If you have more you'd like to share, write us <community@rubinius.com>.